 - 1. Decides to designate the 5th of August of every year, which is coincident with adoption of the Cairo Declaration of Human Rights in Islam, as the "Islamic Human Rights and Human Dignity Day". - 2.
-Requests the OIC Member States and the General Secretariat to observe this auspicious day that should be taken as an opportunity to take concrete measures to rescue human rights from the bitter past legacy and move it to a higher plane of dialogue, cooperation, education and awareness rising according to Islamic teachings and values.
+Requests the OIC Member States and the General Secretariat to observe this auspicious day that should be taken as an opportunity to take concrete measures to reinforce human rights and move it to a higher plane of dialogue, cooperation, education and awareness rising according to Islamic teachings and values.
 The Islamic world will strive to realize this vision through effective and comprehensive action, in conformity with its own divine values and principles.